Why It Works

 1/2 teaspoon finely grated lemon zest

-2 sheets of wafer paper, trimmed to 8- by 8-inches (See Notes)
+2 sheets of wafer paper, trimmed to 8- by 8-inches (see note)

 Combine sugar, honey, and water in a large, heavy-bottomed saucepan.
 Stir with wooden spoon over medium heat until sugar dissolves completely, 7 to 10 minutes.
-Increase heat to medium-high and boil syrup until thermometer registers 250°F, 2 to 3 minutes minutes.
+Increase heat to medium-high and boil syrup until thermometer registers 250°F (121°C), 2 to 3 minutes.

-Meanwhile, whip egg white and salt on medium speed until it holds soft peaks, about 2 minutes.
+Meanwhile, using an electric mixer, whip egg white and salt on medium speed until it holds soft peaks, about 2 minutes.

 With mixer running, add hot syrup to egg white in a slow, steady stream.
 Beat until mixture is thick and glossy and outside of bowl feels cool to the touch, about 10 minutes.
 Add lemon zest and beat just to combine.

 Lightly coat rubber spatula with cooking spray.
 Stir in almonds.